JudgeGroovyman/JudgeGroovyman.github.io/ClassicProgramming.md

 [A modern video about the basics of BASIC](https://www.youtube.com/watch?v=seM9SqTsRG4) on one of my favorite classic computing channels: [The8-BitGuy](https://www.youtube.com/channel/UC8uT9cgJorJPWu7ITLGo9Ww)
 [101 Basic Computer Games](http://www.vintage-basic.net/games.html)

+## Boot Basic ##
+ This is an 'integer basic' interpreter that runs in the boot sector of an old pc.

 ## QBasic
 Back in the day (the 80s and 90s) QBasic was included as a part of MS-DOS and/or Windows so a lot of people had automatic access to it so for a lot of people it was how they first cut their teeth on programming, or how they made their computer do something simple.